jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 This was the term I tried to go to as many hackathons as possible.
 I went to PennApps XVI, HacktheNorth, Mhacks X, and EthWaterloo.
 I had to stop after I failed the cs240 midterm and I remember failing cause I had no sleep the prior weekend since I was at ETHWaterloo.
 I had planned to also go to YHack and HackHarvard but decided against it.

-#### PennApps
+### PennApps
 {% include photo.html img="/my-story/pictures/f17/1.JPG" size="60%" caption="Pennsylvania Sign" %}

-{% include photo.html img="/my-story/pictures/f17/2.JPG" size="60%" caption="My team at PennApps." %}
+{% include photo2.html img1="/my-story/pictures/f17/2.JPG" img2="/my-story/pictures/f17/5.JPG" caption="My team at PennApps and us at University of Pennsylvania sign." %}

 {% include photo.html img="/my-story/pictures/f17/3.JPG" size="60%" caption="A team wearing matching jerseys which I found funny.
 The team was so coordinated to try and win prizes at this hackathon that they came in a whole costume." %}

-{% include photo.html img="/my-story/pictures/f17/4.JPG" size="60%" caption="1.
-Campfire at PennApps" %}
+{% include photo.html img="/my-story/pictures/f17/4.JPG" size="60%" caption="Campfire at PennApps" %}

-{% include photo.html img="/my-story/pictures/f17/5.JPG" size="60%" caption="University of Pennsylvania Sign" %}

-{% include photo.html img="/my-story/pictures/f17/6.JPG" size="40%" caption="Skating activity at PennApps. p.s.
-Americans may or may not know how to skate." %}
+{% include photo.html img="/my-story/pictures/f17/6.JPG" size="40%" caption="Skating activity at PennApps.
+I was fortunate to do some skating when I was younger and I knew how to skate.
+It was clear that some of the Americans didn't know how to skate.
+(LOL)" %}

-#### Hack the North
+### Hack the North

 {% include photo.html img="/my-story/pictures/f17/7.JPG" size="50%" caption="Prime Minister Trudeau at Hack the North" %}

-#### MhacksX
+### MhacksX
 MHacksX was the 13th hackathon I ever attended and the first hackathon I ever won anything at.
 To go to the dedicated pages for each hackathon from my [grand hackathon tour](/hackathons).

-{% include photo.html img="/my-story/pictures/f17/8.JPG" size="60%" height="40%" caption="MHacks opening ceremonies" %}
+{% include photo2.html img1="/my-story/pictures/f17/8.JPG" img2="/my-story/pictures/f17/9.JPG" caption="MHacks opening ceremonies and MHacks logo." %}

-{% include photo.html img="/my-story/pictures/f17/9.JPG" size="60%" height="40%" caption="MHacksX in glowsticks" %}

 {% include photo.html img="/my-story/pictures/f17/10.JPG" size="40%" caption="MLH photo of us winning at MhacksX" %}

 {% include photo.html img="/my-story/pictures/f17/11.JPG" size="60%" caption="Hoarding bottles of free Soylent" %}

-#### ETHWaterloo
+### ETHWaterloo
+{% include photo.html img="/my-story/pictures/f17/12-2.JPG" size="60%" caption="My team working at ETHWaterloo." %}

-{% include photo.html img="/my-story/pictures/f17/12.JPG" size="33%" caption="Photo of me with Vitalik Buterin, (who seemed very happy to take a photo with me) founder of Ethereum, at ETHWaterloo" %}
+{% include photo.html img="/my-story/pictures/f17/12.JPG" size="40%" caption="Photo of me with Vitalik Buterin, (who seemed very happy to take a photo with me) founder of Ethereum, at ETHWaterloo" %}

-{% include photo.html img="/my-story/pictures/f17/13.JPG" size="33%" caption="Me using Google Glass at the Velocity Residence" %}

 ## Winter 2018

+{% include photo.html img="/my-story/pictures/w18/6.JPG" size="60%" caption="You can see a bit of a sunset outside when exiting the optometry building on campus." %}

 I took cs350 (OS), cs341 (Algorithms), cs349 (UI), co489 (Applied Cryptography), and co250 (Intro to Optimization).
 I remember this being a fairly challenging term taking 2 large CS courses, and 4 "cs courses" in total if you include co489. co250 also is no bird course either.
 I planned to take it since I only needed a few more courses to get a combinatorics and optimization minor.